Skip to Main Content

 International Production Experience

-Costume professionals seasoned on major productions at Toho Studios, Toei Kyoto Studios, and across Japan, with expertise spanning jidaigeki period drama, contemporary film, and international co-productions.
+Our costume pros are seasoned on major shoots at Toho Studios, Toei Kyoto Studios, and across Japan.
+Their work spans jidaigeki period drama, modern film, and global co-productions.

 03.